laravel/docs/migrations.md

     });

 > **Warning**
-> Dropping or modifying multiple columns within a single migration while using an SQLite database is not supported.
+> If you are running a version of SQLite older than the 3.35.0 release, you must install the `doctrine/dbal` package via the Composer package manager before the `dropColumn` method may be used.
+Dropping or modifying multiple columns within a single migration while using this package is not supported.

 <a name="available-command-aliases"></a>
 #### Available Command Aliases